How to Start a Food Cart Business: a Step-by-Step Guide for Beginners & Entrepreneurs

 Pay special attention to foods and ingredients that lose their freshness quickly; learn which are the items you can safely keep throughout the day and how many of them you can sell before they go bad.

-Writing Down Your Food Cart Business Plan
+Creating Your Food Cart Business Plan

 Despite the low start-up costs involved, jumping in to street food without any kind of plan is a sure-fire recipe for disaster.
 The space is extremely competitive, and you need to have a very clear idea of the niche you plan to fill before taking the plunge.